-Frontosa Cichlid, also known by Cyphotilapiafrontosa and Paratilapiafrontosa, is a typical member of the Cichlidae family.
+Frontosa Cichlid (Cyphotilapia frontosa) also known as humphead cichlid is a typical member of the Cichlidae family.
 A distinct feature of the fish is the hump on its head, which is present in both sexes and grows bigger as the fish matures.

 It can attain a length of about 14 inches.
 These fish are originally found in the deep waters of an African lake called Tanganyika.
 Wild frontosa is not frequently seen and is thought to be a delicacy in Africa.

 Table of Contents